dae-cpp/dae-cpp/README.md

 ## What is dae-cpp

-A cross-platform, parallel C++ library for solving a user-defined system of DAEs (an initial value problem).
+A cross-platform, parallel C++ library for solving user-defined, stiff systems of DAEs (an initial value problem).
 The system may contain both differential and algebraic equations and can be written in the following matrix-vector form:

 <p align="center">
   <img src="https://latex.codecogs.com/gif.latex?%5Cmathbf%7BM%7D%5Cfrac%7Bd%5Cmathbf%7Bx%7D%7D%7Bdt%7D%3D%5Cmathbf%7Bf%7D%5Cleft%20%28%20%5Cmathbf%7Bx%7D%20%5Cright%20%29">